 Dealing with a fussy and crying baby is just a rite of passage in parenthood.
 But when your baby is extra irritable and seems to be acting out of character, it’s usually an indicator that something is wrong.
 When this is the case, your biggest concern is to quickly find the culprit causing their distress, which sometimes can be a diaper rash.
+Knowing how to get rid of a diaper rash fast in 24 hours and when to seek medical help can be critical.

 Any kind of rash can be itchy and painful, much less a rash on your bottom— the thing you sit on all day.
 So whether your child is fussy during diaper changes because it is painful or if their demeanor changes entirely because they are uncomfortable all day, we know your desire as a parent is to find a quick solution.